julienvollering/DSMdepth/ms/ms.md

 For Skrimfjella, the best predictor configuration was *all predictors*, followed closely by *terrain and radiometric*.
 The performance gap between the *terrain and DMK* configuration and the *terrain-only* configuration was similarly small.
-Compared to the *terrain-only* configuration, the *terrain and radiometric* configuration improved concordance correlation by 0.04, R^2^ by 0.04, and mean absolute error by \unit{1\,cm}.
+Compared to the *terrain-only* configuration, the *terrain and radiometric* configuration improved concordance correlation by 0.04, R^2^ by 0.04, and mean absolute error by 1 cm.
 *DMK class* alone -- although calibrated to measured depths -- was a very poor predictor of peat depth, with a concordance correlation coefficient of 0.008.

 For Ørskogfjellet, the best predictor configuration was *terrain and DMK*, followed by *terrain-only*.
 Adding radiometric predictors to these configurations worsened model performance, especially in terms of concordance correlation and R^2^.
-By itself, *DMK class* produced a concordance correlation coefficient of 0.17 (compared to 0.008 at Skrimfjella), but the worst mean absolute error of any model at either site: \unit{77\,cm}.
+By itself, *DMK class* produced a concordance correlation coefficient of 0.17 (compared to 0.008 at Skrimfjella), but the worst mean absolute error of any model at either site: 77 cm.

 The best models at both sites overpredicted shallow peats and strongly underpredicted very deep peats (Fig. \@ref(fig:calPlots)).
-The mean error (bias) of these models was \unit{10\,cm} at Skrimfjella and \unit{-4\,cm} at Ørskogfjellet.
+The mean error (bias) of these models was 10 cm at Skrimfjella and -4 cm at Ørskogfjellet.

 ![(\#fig:calPlots)Calibration plots for the best-performing models at Skrimfjella (a) and Ørskogfjellet (b), with predictions from spatial cross-validation.
 Blue smoother lines are local polynomial regressions.
 Marginal distributions are shaded by quartile.](figures/calibration_plots.pdf)

-When we tested how well models extrapolated from within to outside of mapped peatland, we found that the models produced worse mean absolute error than just assuming a constant \unit{30\,cm} depth (Fig. \@ref(fig:modelMetricsExtrapolation)).
+When we tested how well models extrapolated from within to outside of mapped peatland, we found that the models produced worse mean absolute error than just assuming a constant 30 cm depth (Fig. \@ref(fig:modelMetricsExtrapolation)).
 With the independent occurrence data at Skrimfjella, we found that neither the *terrain-only* nor *terrain and radiometric* configurations were able to discriminate between peat presence and absence (area under the curve of the receiver operating characteristic 0.44 and 0.52 respectively, where 0.5 indicates random guessing).

 ![(\#fig:modelMetricsExtrapolation)Performance of models that extrapolate from training data inside of mapped peatland to test data outside of mapped peatland, evaluated via spatial cross-validation.
 Parentheses denote the number of variables in each model, and point estimates are shown +/- their standard error.](figures/modelmetrics-extrapolation.pdf)